Buying tickets to a Premier League game at Liverpool FC is among the great challenges…

 - Upper-tier seats around the penalty area with access to a lounge before and after the game, lesser food than above but a full free bar

 - Upper-tier seats along the goal line with a museum pass, a mini behind-the-scenes tour on match day, two-course meal, drinks voucher for the concourse, and former players you can meet

 - Upper-tier seats along the goal line with a voucher for an evening bus tour of London

 - There are other options, with prices all over the place, but the cheapest for a game against Swansea would be around $125 each, and the highest for the game against Liverpool would be about $800!

 This would be folks like Stubhub or other less-known sites offering tickets.
 All I can say about these is that I have never dealt with them, and that readers I have heard from have never been ripped off but have occasionally found them frustrating to work with and the seats not that great.

 I’ve had one experience with Craiglist, which I used to get into a Liverpool cup game (see below).
 I only felt good about this because it was a member who was going to meet us outside, walk us in with her membership cards, then stand with us on the The Kop.
 Good times.

 Easier Chelsea Tickets: Cup Games

 These tickets can be easy and cheap, but you should understand that Chelsea may well play their reserves, and the opponent may be somebody you’ve never heard of.
 Still, it’s a way into Stamford Bridge.

-This, in the case of Chelsea, means the Champions League for the 2017-18 season.
-If we’re talking about a group-stage game against somebody you’ve not heard of, this is around $200 through me.
-When you get into knockout games against some other European hotshot, that’s a whole different ballgame.
+This, in the case of Chelsea, means the Champions League for the 2020-21 season.
+If we’re talking about a group-stage game against somebody you’ve not heard of, this is maybe around $200 through me.
+When you get into knockout games against some other European hotshot, it’s a whole different ballgame.